 Outside areas and boundaries

 Repair category 1

-Notes Some cracked paving was noted.
+Notes No significant defects evident.

 Ceilings

 Repair category 1

-Notes Hairline cracking was noted.

-The shower room has a restricted head height.

-The textured finishes may contain asbestos based material.
+Notes The textured finishes can possibly contain asbestos based material.
 See information on Asbestos in the Limitations of Inspection section above.

 Internal walls

 Repair category 1

-Notes Holes from previous fixings were noted.
+Notes No significant defects evident.

 Floors including sub-floors

 Repair category 1

-Notes There are areas of creaky flooring.
+Notes There are areas of creaky/uneven flooring.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

-Notes General wear and tear were noted at parts in line with age and use.
-Minor damage was noted to an internal door.
+Wear and tear were noted at parts.
+Bedroom wardrobe doors have been